parallaxsecond/parsec-book/src/overview.md

-Parsec aims to define a universal software standard for interacting with secure object storage and cryptography services, creating a common way to interface with functions that would traditionally have been accessed by more specialised APIs.
+Parsec aims to define a universal software standard for interacting with secure object storage and cryptography services, creating a common way to interface with functions that would traditionally have been accessed by more specialized APIs.
 Parsec establishes an ecosystem of developer-friendly libraries in a variety of popular programming languages.
 Each library is designed to be highly ergonomic and simple to consume.
 This growing ecosystem will put secure facilities at the fingertips of developers across a broad range of use cases in infrastructure computing, edge computing and the